-And so the episode sustains both Ned's suspicion of the comfortable lifestyle and these people's ready resort to talk about art, together with the radical discussions that build on and extend Ned's direct observational experience of the day in the slums.
+And so the episode sustains both Ned's suspicion of the comfortable life-style and the so ready resort to talk about art of these people, together with the radical discussions that build on and extend Ned's direct observational experience of the day in the slums.
 Direct observation of human misery can develop a social awareness only to a certain point; indeed, it has an ambiguous effect, and can produce nihilistic revulsion as readily as activist commitment.
-The observation is the necessary documentary, realistic, factual base; but the observations need to be interpreted, generalised from, related to a theoretical standpoint from which action can issue.
-The episode at the Strattons is the necessary generalising episode, necessary for Ned's education, necessary for the novel's development and the readers' education.
-The Stratton episode both underlines the possibility of a better and fuller life, and the distance to be travelled before such a life can be made available to all mankind.
+The observation is the necessary documentary, realistic, factual base; but the observations need to be interpreted, generalized from, related to a theoretical standpoint from which action can issue.
+The episode at the Strattons is the necessary generalizing episode, necessary for Ned's education, necessary for the novel's development and the reader's education.
+It underlines both the possibility of a better and fuller life, and the distance to be travelled before such a life can be made available to all humankind.